miguelAfonzalida/miguelAfonzalida/README.md

-# Hi, I'm Miguel Afonzalida! 👋
+# Hi, I'm Miguel Fonzalida! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a keen interest in web development, open source contributions, and continuous learning.
 Here's a bit more about me: